syncfusion-content/wpf-docs/wpf/Split-Button/Events.md

 ## Click

-The events occurs when the Split button control is clicked and any action can be handled in the respective event handler.
+The events occurs when the Split Button control is clicked and any action can be handled in the respective event handler.

 {% tabs %}
 {% highlight xaml %}